Chase Freedom Unlimited benefits guide

 The bottom line

-While it’s a solid option for cash back, the Chase Freedom Unlimited’s benefits may be enough to pique the interest of occasional travelers.
-If you’re looking to finance a large purchase that you can pay off within a low-interest introductory period, even better.
+While it’s a solid option for cash back, the Chase Freedom Unlimited’s benefits may be enough to pique the interest of occasional travelers — especially if you already own (or are looking to own) a Chase Sapphire travel card.
+And if you’re hoping to finance a large purchase that you can pay off within a low-interest introductory period, pay off existing credit card debt or take advantage of additional travel and purchase protections, even better.

-Either way, as long as you pay your bills responsibly, the Chase Freedom Unlimited can help you reach your financial goals.
+Either way, as long as you pay your bills responsibly and on time, the Chase Freedom Unlimited can help you reach your financial goals.